nodejs/node/doc/api/sqlite.md

 returns an empty array.
 The prepared statement [parameters are bound][] using the values in `namedParameters` and `anonymousParameters`.

-### `statement.expandedSQL()`
+### `statement.expandedSQL`

 <!-- YAML
 added: v22.5.0
 -->

-* Returns: {string} The source SQL expanded to include parameter values.
+* {string} The source SQL expanded to include parameter values.

-This method returns the source SQL of the prepared statement with parameter placeholders replaced by the values that were used during the most recent execution of this prepared statement.
-This method is a wrapper around [`sqlite3_expanded_sql()`][].
+The source SQL text of the prepared statement with parameter placeholders replaced by the values that were used during the most recent execution of this prepared statement.
+This property is a wrapper around [`sqlite3_expanded_sql()`][].

 ### `statement.get([namedParameters][, ...anonymousParameters])`